 - La Madone, Fleurie, 2015, France, £25

 A very nice Fleurie indeed, with all the lovely flowery Beaujolais aromatics the name conjures up.
 A glowing cherry red colour in the glass, and a nice soft slurp in the mouth.
 One of our most popular reds.

-A new listing for 2015, and perhaps we’ll surprise you by placing it in the Light to Medium section!
+When we introduced this wine in 2015, we surprised a few people by placing it in the Light to Medium section.
 Zinfandels are often big, brutish monsters, but though this one has a healthy 14% alcohol, it’s surprisingly light and fresh.
 Its fruitiness is complemented by a sprinkling of pepper and spice.
 From old vines near Lodi, California.
 Food-wise, it’s a great all-rounder.